YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Error: This indicates that database query and Lookup in the same atomic transaction encountered a problem. xxxx contains the failure codes for the four attempts.

-Action: Contact the system administrator and if needed report to your GT.M support channel.
+Action: Contact the system administrator and if needed report to your YottaDB support channel.

 -------------------
 GVREPLERR